 Cost Per Hire = Advertising cost per candidate + Reviewing Cost + Interviewing Cost + Joining Costs + Miscellaneous Costs.

 Calculations of each expense of recruiting are explained below.

 3. Advertising Costs

-The Advertising costs include advertising in newspapers, through job portals and other media.
-After adding all advertising cost it is divided by the number of candidates recruited to get Advt.
+Advertising costs include advertising in newspapers, through job portals, and other media.
+After adding all advertising costs it is divided by the number of candidates recruited to get Advt.
 Cost Per Candidate.

 Advt.
 Cost Per Candidate = Sum of all advertising expenses / no. of candidates recruited.

 CV reviewing cost includes the cost of scrutinizing and finalizing the candidates’ applications.

 Reviewing Cost Per Candidate = No. of HR staff employed X No. of days X Cost per Day / No. of Candidates Recruited.